jacksleight/coast/README.md

 3. Add middleware to handle the request.
 4. Call `execute` to run the application.

 The `execute` method expects a `Coast\App\Request` object, and returns a `Coast\App\Response` object.
-The `import` method grabs all of the request data from PHP's globals, and the `export` method sends the response data back out.
-It is also possible to skip these methods and construct the request data manually, which is useful for testing.
+The `import` method imports all of the request data from PHP's globals, and the `export` method exports the response data to the output buffer.
+It's also possible construct the request data manually, and inspect the response, which is useful for testing.

 ## Examples